 The truth is simpler: the Eleventh Amendment means what it says.
-It strips the federal government of judicial power over suits brought against states, in law or equity, by diverse plaintiffs.
-It denies subject-matter jurisdiction in *all* such cases, to federal claims as well as state ones, and in *only* such cases.
-It cannot be waived.
-It cannot be abrogated.
+It strips the federal government of judicial power over suits against states, in law or equity, brought by diverse plaintiffs.
+It denies subject-matter jurisdiction in all such cases, to federal claims as well as state ones, and in only such cases.
+It can't be waived.
+It can't be abrogated.
 It applies on appeal.
 It means what it says.
-Likewise, the Amendment does *not* mean what it does *not* say: it neither abridges nor enlarges other, similar rules of sovereign immunity, derived from the common law and the law of nations, that limit the federal courts’ personal jurisdiction over unconsenting states.
+Likewise, the Amendment does not mean what it does not say: it neither abridges nor enlarges other, similar rules of sovereign immunity, derived from the common law and the law of nations, that limit the federal courts’ personal jurisdiction over unconsenting states.

 Keywords: Eleventh Amendment, sovereign immunity, suits against states, Article III, Chisholm, waiver, diversity theory, federal-question jurisdiction, abrogation, Supreme Court